WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

-Relaxing the requirement to consult DNS when determining authority for an origin means that an attacker who possesses a valid certificate no longer needs to be on-path to redirect traffic to them; instead of modifying DNS, they need only convince the user to visit another Web site in order to serve responses signed as the target.
-This consideration and mitigations for it are shared by the combination of {{?RFC8336}} and {{?I-D.ietf-httpbis-http2-secondary-certs}}.
+Relaxing the requirement to consult DNS when determining authority for an origin means that an attacker who possesses a valid certificate no longer needs to be on-path to redirect traffic to them; instead of modifying DNS or IP routing, they need only convince the user to visit another Web site in order to serve responses signed as the target.
+This consideration and mitigations for it are shared by the combination of {{?RFC8336}} and
+{{?I-D.ietf-httpbis-http2-secondary-certs}}, and are discussed further in
+{{?I-D.bishop-httpbis-origin-fed-up}}.

+### Mis-issued certificates

+If a CA mis-issues a certificate for a domain, this specification provides a way to detect the mis-issuance and mitigate harm within approximately two weeks.
+Specifically, because all signed exchanges must include a `SignedCertificateTimestampList` ({{?RFC6962}}, the mis-issued certificate will appear in a CT log within that log's Maximum Merge Delay, 1 day for many logs.
+The domain owner can then detect the mis-issued certificate and notify the CA to revoke it, which the {{BRs}}, section 4.9.1.1, say they must do within another 5 days.

+Once the mis-issued certificate is revoked, existing OCSP responses begin to expire.
+The {{BRs}}, section 4.9.10, require that OCSP responses have a maximum expiration time of 10 days, after which they can't be used to validate a certificate chain ({{cert-chain-format}}).
+This leads to a total compromised time of 16 days after a mis-issuance.

+However, CAs might future-date their OCSP responses, in which case the mitigation doesn't work.

+CAs are forbidden from future-dating their OCSP responses by the {{BRs}} section 4.9.9, "OCSP responses MUST conform to RFC6960 and/or RFC5019." {{?RFC6960}}
+includes, "The time at which the status was known to be correct SHALL be reflected in the thisUpdate field of the response.", and {{?RFC5019}} includes, "When pre-producing OCSPResponse messages, the responder MUST set the thisUpdate, nextUpdate, and producedAt times as follows: thisUpdate: The time at which the status being indicated is known to be correct."

+However, if a CA violates the {{BRs}} to sign future-dated OCSP responses, attempts to keep the nonconformant OCSP responses private, but then leaks them, it could cause clients to trust a hostile signed exchange long after its certificate has been revoked.

+Clients could use systems like {{CRLSets}} and {{OneCrl}} to revoke the intermediate certificate that signed the future-dated OCSP responses.

+### Stolen private keys

+If the private key for a CanSignHttpExchanges certificate is stolen, it can be used at scale until the certificate expires or is revoked, and unlike for a stolen key for a normal TLS-terminating certificate, the rightful owner can't detect the problem by watching for attacks on the DNS or routing infrastructure.

+This specification does not currently propose a way for the rightful owner to detect that their keys are being used by an attacker, after they've opted into the risk by requesting a CanSignHttpExchanges certificate in the first place.
+Clients can fetch a signature's "validity-url" ({{signature-header}}) to help owners detect key compromise, but that compromises some of the privacy properties of this specification.

 ## Downgrades ## {#seccons-downgrades}